naomimeeks/battleships/README.md

 - Dynamic resizing would require full redesign of the grid layout and ship placement logic — deemed unnecessary for the gameplay scope.

 **Option 2: Input Method Selection**
-- All input is **mouse-based** for consistency and clarity.
+- All input is mouse-based for consistency and clarity.
 - Adding keyboard input would not improve gameplay meaningfully and could create confusion or conflicts with mouse actions.

 **Option 3: GUI Customisation Options**
 - While players cannot customise colors or styles, the theme is intentionally unified and consistent.
 - Aesthetic options were deprioritized in favour of polish, gameplay clarity, and simplicity.

-**Option 4: Display Current Time and Points**
-- Since scoring was visual (heart lives) and time-tracking was not central to gameplay, this feature was not implemented.
-- The turn-based nature of the game made a timer unnecessary.

 **Summary:**
 We chose features that directly improve player experience and engagement while avoiding over-complication.
 The game is polished, consistent, and supports dynamic multiplayer gameplay with strategic depth through AI and lives tracking.
 Future updates could explore optional themes or more in-depth stat tracking if user demand calls for it.